Abstract commensurators of profinite groups: Commensurators of hereditarily just-infinite profinite groups

 In this subsection we describe known examples of h.j.i. profinite groups.
-At the present time all such examples happen to be virtually pro-$p$ groups, i.e., they contain a pro-$p$ subgroup of finite index for some prime $p$, and it is not clear whether non-virtually pro-$p$ h.j.i. profinite groups exist.
+At the present time all such examples happen to be virtually pro-$p$ groups, i.e., they contain a pro-$p$ subgroup of finite index for some prime $p$, and it is not clear whether non-virtually pro-$p$ h.j.i. profinite groups exist. \footnote{A large class of h.j.i. profinite groups which are not virtually pro-$p$ is constructed in a recent paper of J. Wilson~\cite{wilson:large}, which was published after the acceptance of the present paper.}

 1. \bf{h.j.i. virtually cyclic groups. }\rm The additive group of $p$-adic integers $\dbZ_p$ is hereditarily just-infinite, and so are some of the finite extensions of $\dbZ_p$.
-It is easy to see that any h.j.i. profinite group which is virtually procyclic (or more generally, virtually solvable) must be of this form.
+It is easy to see that every h.j.i. profinite group which is virtually procyclic (or more generally, virtually solvable) must be of this form.
 We will show that a h.j.i. profinite group $G$ is virtually cyclic if and only if $\VZ(G)\not=\{1\}$.

-2. \bf{h.j.i. groups of Lie type. }\rm Let $F$ is a non-archimedean local field, let $\dbG$ be an absolutely simple simply connected algebraic group defined over $F$, and let $L=\dbG(F)$.
+2. \bf{h.j.i. groups of Lie type. }\rm Let $F$ be a non-archimedean local field, let $\dbG$ be an absolutely simple simply connected algebraic group defined over $F$, and let $L=\dbG(F)$.
 Then the center of $L$ is finite, and if $G$ is any open compact subgroup of $L$ such that $G\cap Z(L)=\{1\}$, then $G$ is h.j.i.
 If ${\rm char\, }F=0$, this is a folklore result, and if ${\rm char\, }F=p$, it is a consequence of \cite[Main~Theorem~7.2]{pink}.
 A h.j.i. profinite group $G$ of this form will be said to have \bf{Lie type. }\rm We will say that $G$ is of \bf{isotropic Lie type }\rm (resp. \bf{anisotropic Lie type}\rm) if the corresponding algebraic group $\dbG$ is isotropic (resp. anisotropic) over $F$.

 The groups $\SL_n(\dbZ_p)$ and $\SL_n(\Fp[[t]])$ are basic examples of h.j.i. profinite groups of isotropic Lie type.
 By Tits' classification of algebraic groups over local fields, any h.j.i. profinite group of anisotropic Lie type is isomorphic to a finite index subgroup of $\SL_1(D)$, where $D$ is a finite-dimensional central division algebra over a local field, and $\SL_1(D)$ is the group of reduced norm one elements in $D$.